Skip to content

 Software Environment

-The software on the ZIH HPC system is not installed system-wide, but is provided within so-called modules.
+The software on the ZIH HPC systems is not installed system-wide, but is provided within so-called modules.
 In order to use specific software you need to "load" the respective module.
 This modifies the current environment (so only for the current user in the current session) such that the software becomes available.

 Note